mjsamberg/courses/courses/dlprograms/cybersecurity/5_data.md

 * Data lifecycle: Destroying data when it's no longer needed.
 * Small Cell Suppression: In analysis of aggregate data, ensuring that data doesn't become identifiable by the process of disaggregation (e.g., running an analysis on a kindergarten classroom and breaking down by race, sex, and economic status meaning only one or two students are in the analysis group).

+In general, schools do a good job of controlling access at the top-level.
+However, individual teachers have access to large quantities of student data and are generally allowed to sign up for services, use the data, and store the data outside of established parameters.
+In most schools, this makes the teacher the most likely internal threat for breaches to student data.

 [1]:	https://docs.google.com/spreadsheets/d/1cHJnpD7ObV3a48AIKcCe2AMRZ0MmN4GHkuZMAm1kljg/edit?gid=444925467#gid=444925467
 [2]:	https://docs.google.com/spreadsheets/d/1NOV5M-ikuofzvZSQ4K0r97y9Cxk32E5g4K-vykjuq8w/edit?gid=0#gid=0